sourabpramanik/payload-auth-plugin/README.md

 ### Endpoints
 For every provider with different protocols, the endpoints are already configured in the plugin.
 So any request that comes to the `/api/oauth/**/*` route will be handled by the plugin.

-### Login UI
+### Signin UI component
-Currently, the OAuth login component is added to the login page when you integrate the plugin.
+The OAuth signin component is added to the signin page when you integrate the plugin.
 It can be customized by passing the relevant configuration options.

 ## Usage